 Introduction to Asset Classes

-Asset classes are different categories of financial instruments or different investment vehicles (such as cash & cash equivalents, real estate, derivatives, fixed assets, investment in equities, etc.), which are categorized on the basis of similar financial characteristics of each group and the basis may include the purpose of holding the asset, returns generated from the asset or any unique characteristic of the said asset.
+Asset classes are different categories of financial instruments or investment vehicles (such as cash & cash equivalents, real estate, derivatives, fixed assets, investment in equities, etc.), which are categorized based on similar financial characteristics of each group.
+The basis may include the purpose of holding the asset, returns generated from the asset, or any unique asset characteristic.

 - The word “asset” means something of value or a useful thing.
-Asset has been defined as any resource having an economic value that any person owns or controls with the intention to receive a future economic benefit.
+An asset is a resource with an economic value that any person owns or controls to receive a future economic benefit.

 - The different classes of assets include investment into equity or equity-linked saving schemes, alternative investments, real estate, fixed assets, cash & cash equivalents, etc.